aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 3. If no sessions of either type are available, the user receives an error message

 ## Changelog

+### 3.1.2
+❇ Fixed end-chat button id so store-conversation command is sent to Typebot.

 ### 3.0.0
 - Switched to Botpress Cloud's official Chat API using `conversations.getOrCreate` and `messages`.